btorressz/tokenized_portfolio/README.md

 - **Governance Tokens**: Issue governance tokens to portfolio holders.
 - **Multi-Signature Withdrawal**: Enable multi-signature approval for asset withdrawals from the portfolio.

+  ## Project Structure

+- **lib.rs**: Contains all the smart contract logic and instructions for portfolio management.
+- **tests.rs**:Contains detailed integration tests designed to rigorously verify the contract.